rails/rails/guides/source/active_support_core_extensions.md

 # </contributors>
 ```

-To do so it sends +to_xml+ to every item in turn, and collects the results under a root node.
-All items must respond to +to_xml+, an exception is raised otherwise.
+To do so it sends `to_xml` to every item in turn, and collects the results under a root node.
+All items must respond to `to_xml`, an exception is raised otherwise.

 By default, the name of the root element is the underscorized and dasherized plural of the name of the class of the first item, provided the rest of elements belong to that type (checked with `is_a?`) and they are not hashes.
 In the example above that's "contributors".